fabio-d/minitel-native/rom-emulation/firmware/README.md

   optional `-l` argument, the ROM's filename will be shown in the boot menu as the description for the ROM.
 The optional `-b` flag automatically boots the just-stored ROM at the end of the transfer.

+Only if `OPERATING_MODE` is `interactive` and with a wireless Pico 2:
+* `wl-set NETWORK_NAME PASSWORD`: Set credentials of the wireless network to connect to.
+* `wl-unset`: Unset credentials, disconnecting immediately.